-This page is intended to provide information for F-2 dependents regarding benefits, eligibility and other information specific to the F-2 visa.
+This page is intended to provide information for F-2 dependents regarding benefits, eligibility and other information specific to the F-2 visa status.

-For additional information and resources about daily life, including topics such as schools, housing and transportation, see our International Families main page.
+For additional information and resources about daily life, including topics such as schools, housing and transportation, please visit International Families.

 Eligibility & Regulations

-- The spouse and unmarried minor children of an F-1 student can be admitted in F-2 status to accompany the primary F-1 student to the United States.
+- A spouse and unmarried minor children of an F-1 student can be granted F-2 dependent visa status in order to accompany the primary F-1 student to the United States.

-- An eligible dependent must present a dependent Form I-20 issued by the DSO of the school that issued the F-1 student's Form I-20.
+- An eligible dependent must present the F-2 dependent I-20 for visa issuance.
+This I-20 is issued by the DSO of the school that issued the F-1 student's I-20.

-- Each dependent must have their own properly executed Form I-20 with a unique SEVIS ID number.
+- Each dependent must have their own I-20 with a unique SEVIS ID number.

-- Within 30 days after your dependent's arrival, you will need to arrange for health insurance.
-If you are currently insured by Georgia State Health Insurance Plan (SHIP), you can apply for dependent insurance coverage at additional cost.
+Within 30 days after the dependent's arrival, the primary F-1 should arrange health insurance.
+F-1 students insured by Georgia State Health Insurance Plan (SHIP) can apply for dependent insurance coverage at additional cost.
 If you are covered by a different insurance company, contact your provider to inquire about possible options.
-For more information on insurance for dependents please see the Health Insurance information on the ISSS website.

-- A study that is "avocational or recreational in nature" is permitted "up to and including a full-time basis."
+- F-2 spouses cannot enroll full-time in a degree program; however, study that is avocational or recreational in nature is permitted up to and including a full-time basis.

 - F-2 children may engage in full-time study at the K-12 (kindergarten - 12th grad of high school) level.